-- 1. Most number of E&M visits as defined in "Appendix B: Evaluation and Management (E&M) visit codes" - 2.
-Highest sum of RVUs (the "relative value units" associated with the services based on the E&M visits in #1 above.
-The RVU assigns a weight for the intensity of the service -e.g. A service of 99211 would have a lower RVU than 99214) - 3.
-Most recent service date
+- 1. Most number of E&M visits

+- 2. Highest sum of RVUs (the "relative value units" associated with the services based on the E&M visits; the RVU assigns a weight for the intensity of the service)

+- 3. Most recent service date